wmo-im/wis2box/docs/source/running/api-publishing.rst

 API container restart
 ---------------------

-Any change to API configuration requires a restart of the API container, which can be fun via the following:
+Any change to API configuration requires a restart of the API container, which can be run via the following:

 .. code-block:: bash